alexdelfranco/astronomy-guide/Focus-Group-Activities/.ipynb_checkpoints/Opacity-and-Random-Walks-Open-Ended-checkpoint.md

 $$ Y = 0 $$

 Desmos recognizes two numbers separated by a comma between parentheses as a point.
-We can plot our photon by typing:
+We can plot our photon by typing in a new line:

 $$ (X,Y) $$